raku-community-modules/Template6/README.md

 ## Possible future directions

-I would also like to investigate the potential for an alternative to Template6::Parser that generates Perl 6 closures without the use of eval.
+I would also like to investigate the potential for an alternative to Template6::Parser that generates Raku closures without the use of eval.
 This would be far trickier, and would not be compatible with the precompiled templates, but would be an interesting exercise nonetheless.

 ## Author

 This was build by Timothy Totten.
-You can find me on #perl6 with the nickname supernovus.
+You can find me on #raku with the nickname supernovus.

 ## License